A New Beginning (speech): Post-speech

-On 4 June 2009, after his speech A New Beginning, Obama participates in an roundtable interview with among others Jamal Khashoggi, Bambang Harymurti and Nahum Barnea.
+On 4 June 2009, after his speech A New Beginning, Obama participates in a roundtable interview with among others Jamal Khashoggi, Bambang Harymurti and Nahum Barnea.

 Palestinian Authority President Mahmoud Abbas described the speech as "clear and frank... an innovative political step".
 Hamas spokesman Fawzi Barhum also welcomed the speech, saying "It had many contradictions, all the while reflecting tangible change."
 However, another Hamas spokesman, Ayman Taha, remarked after the speech that Obama is "no different" from George W. Bush.
 Amr Moussa, head of the Arab League, hailed the speech, saying it "was balanced and offered a new vision of rapprochement regarding relations with Islamic states".

 Israeli Defense Minister Ehud Barak said the speech was a "direct, significant and brave appeal in which President Obama elucidated his vision and important universal principles, which he wishes to share with the Muslim world".
 Israeli President Shimon Peres said the speech was "full of vision, a brave speech demanding a commitment to hard work on all sides involved in the promotion of the peace process in the Middle East....
 The idea of peace was born in the Middle East as the basis of the three monotheistic religions – Christianity, Judaism and Islam – and the sons of Abraham must join hands in order to take on this challenge together, a sustainable peace in the Middle East."
 Other government officials criticized the speech for what they saw as glossing over Palestinian terrorism.
-Science and Technology Minister Daniel Hershkowitz said, "Obama completely overlooked that fact that the Palestinians have yet to abandon terror.
+Science and Technology Minister Daniel Hershkowitz said, "Obama completely overlooked the fact that the Palestinians have yet to abandon terror.
 The Israeli government is not some overlapping excess of the US administration."

 Javier Solana, European Union Common Foreign and Security Policy chief, praised the speech saying "It was a remarkable speech, a speech that without any doubt is going to open a new page in the relation with the Arab-Muslim world and I hope in the problems we have in so many theatres in the region."
 United Nations Secretary General Ban Ki-moon spoke of "the opening of a new chapter in relations between the United States and the Islamic world".
 The Vatican also welcomed the speech, saying it "went beyond political formulas, evoking concrete common interests in the name of a common humanity".